 Over the years, it’s developed advanced SEO optimizations making it fast, mobile-friendly, secure, and easy to use.
 WordPress is a top-ranking CMS that dominates Google’s SERPs with 2.28 billion results for the following reasons:

-UX design, front end, and back end development; these terms can befuddle those unfamiliar with website development.
-Yet, a WordPress website can be installed and up and running in a matter of minutes.
+UX design, front-end, and back-end development; these terms can befuddle those unfamiliar with website development.
+Yet, a WordPress site can be installed and up and running in a matter of minutes.
 All you need is a domain name and a web hosting account.

-Choosing a scalable platform gives eCommerce businesses the flexibility to adapt and expand as their company grows, both in terms of website architecture and coping with increased traffic.
+Choosing a scalable platform gives website owners the flexibility to adapt, both in terms of website architecture and coping with increased traffic.
 Right out the box, WordPress sites are capable of handling unexpected and sustained traffic spikes.